DaChezePufz/trains/README.md

-## Furture plans: DARWIN API
+## Furture plans: RealTime Trains API
-planning to migrate over to the national rail api
+planning to migrate over to the realtime trains api